dattphan15/portfolio/README.md

 <h1 align="center">
   My Personal Website
 </h1>

+# 🛠 Installation & Set Up

+1. Install the Gatsby CLI
+   `npm install -g gatsby-cli`

+2. Install and use the correct version of Node using NVM
+   `nvm install`

+3. Install Yarn
+   `npm install -g yarn`

+4. Install dependencies
+   `yarn` or `npm install`

+5. Start the development server
+   `npm start`

+---

+# 🚀 Building and Running for Production

+1. Generate a full static production build
+   `npm run build`

+2. Preview the site as it will appear once deployed
+   `npm run serve`

+---

 <p align="center">
   My iteration of  <a href="https://github.com/bchiang7/v4" >Brittany Chiang's V4 Personal Website</a> built with <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby</a> and hosted with <a href="https://www.heroku.com/" target="_blank">Heroku</a>
 </p>